Key Learning Points on yin and yang

 First you have the inspiration (yang).

-Next comes the time and work at the gym or in training (yin).
+Next comes the time and work at the gym, training (yin).

 Put yin and yang together and you get observable change: